-MICRO CHP PLANTS FOR THE LOCAL ENERGY PRODUCTION
+MICRO CHP PLANTS FOR THE LOCAL ELECTRICTY PRODUCTION

 Why our 40KWe downdraft gasification CHP islands are best in the renewable energy markets: